Blog

 Social Integration

-• Making German friends and expanding your social circle
+• Making German friends and expanding your social circle beyond the international cohort

 • Participating in student clubs (Hochschulgruppen) and cultural events

-• Understanding German culture and workplace norms
+• Understanding German workplace norms (the Du/Sie distinction, Feierabend culture, Pünktlichkeit)

 How to Learn German